We take care of our own

 Sixteen hours of personal time is given on the date of employment and each January 1 thereafter.
 Use of personal hours must be approved by the supervisor and used by year-end, or be forfeited.

 Sick Leave accrues per pay period based on employment group.
 Once the maximum bank is reached, accrual stops until sick leave is used.
 Full-time, 80%, and part-time employees accrue as noted below:

 |Bi-weekly||3.7 hrs||3.0 hrs||1.85 hrs|

 |Annual||96 hrs||78 hrs||48 hrs|

 For bi-weekly employees, sick leave starts accruing with date of hire, and is available for use at the beginning of the next pay period.
 For monthly employees, the first accrual is available the first of the month following 30 days of employment.
 Sick Leave can be used for the illness of the employee or to care for a sick family member (child, spouse, or parent).
 It may also be used for medical or dental appointments, including routine checkups or treatment.

 Vacation accrues per pay period based on employment group.
 Once the maximum bank is reached, accrual stops until vacation is used.
 Vacation time can be requested as desired; however, the University reserves the right to schedule vacations to avoid unnecessary disruption of University activities.
 Vacation requests are submitted to the supervisor.

-Vacation accrual for full-time and 80% faculty and staff (exempt and non-exempt) is as noted below:
+Vacation accrual for full-time, 80%, and part-time faculty and staff (exempt and non-exempt) is as noted below: